telefonicaid/iotagent-ul/docs/installationguide.md

 * **mosquitto**: Mosquitto MQTT broker, to deal with MQTT based requests.

 In order to link them, deploy them using docker and use the option `--link` as shown in the example.
-You may also want to map the external IOTA ports, for external calls: 4041 (Northbound API) and 7896 (HTTP binding).
+You may also want to map the external IoT Agent North and South ports, for external calls: 4041 (NGSI Interactions for traffic north of the IoT Agent) and
+7896 (HTTP binding for traffic south of the IoT Agent).

 #### Build your own Docker image
 There is also the possibility to build your own local Docker image of the IOTAUL component.